Waleed2660/springboot-learning-kit/README.md

 ---

 ## **License**

-This project is licensed under the MIT License.
+This project is licensed under the [CC BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/).
+You may use, modify, and share it non-commercially with attribution.